 Why You Should Drink Natural Wine

-We've already gone over the benefits of drinking natural wine and why you should drink natural, biodynamic and organic wine (a must-read, in my humble opinion).
+We've already gone over the benefits of drinking natural wine and why you should drink natural, biodynamic and organic wine (a must-read, in our humble opinion).
 But here's a quick recap that unfortunately applies to at least 95% of wine on the market:

 - Most wines, especially domestic wines, are highly processed and contain questionable additives and/or toxic pesticides and herbicides.

 - In fact, there are 76 chemicals and additives approved by the FDA for use in winemaking.
 (Did you know that common hangover effects like headaches and brain fog may not be from the wine itself, but rather from the additives in the wine?)